In this post, we see:

 In the “Google Services” screen, configure if you wish and then hit the “Accept” button.
-Now, you will be on the screen where you can set up the fingerprint.
+Now, you’ll be on the screen where you can set up the fingerprint.
 Skipping it here.

-Swipe down twice and you can see “Account” icon.
+Swipe down twice and you can see the “Account” icon.
 Hit it.
-Now, hit your profile name.
+Now, hit the profile name.

 Open Settings.
 Hit System > Advanced > Multiple users.

 Tap the “Gear” icon beside the profile you like to remove.
-Hit “Remove user.”
+Hit “Delete user.”
 Tap “Delete” in the confirmation pop-up.

-Remember when you remove a user, then all the things associated with that user will get deleted.
+Remember when you remove a user, then all the things associated with that user will get removed.